inivekin/abosa/abosa.typ

 find nary a need fae war cries as shapes tilt only tae assist.
-Pressed upon by stronger lustre, rising pressure o reflections shows ma parts which never muster some such measure tae sum fractions, typical when forked an scattered in diffractions o internal deflections reversed an mirrored sending distractions external.
+Pressed upon by stronger lustre, rising pressure o deflections reflects my parts which nae muster some such measure tae sum fractions, typical when forked an scattered in diffractions o external distractions reversed tae mirror total reflections internal.
-Lurching, displaced frae conventions perceptions in sight unbending an stretching oot in directions winnae deference tae ending.
+Lurching, displaced frae conventions, perceptions in sight unbending an stretching oot in directions winnae deference tae ending, rangily unreferencing my existence in ascending or falling lost difference in change where stasis is upending.
-In this space nae referencing
-shows existence o ascending
-or falling - nae difference in change when stasis is upending.
 Middling models an metaphor
 are closest tae reality
 my stuttering must settle for,